Spatio-Temporal Uncertainty-Modulated Physics-Informed Neural Networks for Solving Hyperbolic Conservation Laws with Strong Shocks: Numerical Experiments

 In contrast to the fragility of LRA and GradNorm, UM-PINN achieves stable and accurate convergence on the exact same problems as demonstrated in Section \ref{sec:experiments}.
 The key advantage lies in the mechanism of adaptation.
 LRA and GradNorm rely on the gradients of the loss with respect to parameters.
 In shock problems, these gradients are extremely stiff and noisy, causing the weights to fluctuate wildly.
 Conversely, UM-PINN relies on the magnitude of the loss itself via homoscedastic uncertainty.
 This provides a smoother, more robust signal for weight adjustment.
-As the shock is resolved, the uncertainty $\sigma$ decreases gradually, acting as an automatic curriculum learning strategy that is robust to local gradient spikes.
-Table \ref{tab:comparison_summary} summarizes the failure rates and relative errors, confirming that UM-PINN is the only method that consistently converges to a physically valid solution across all benchmarks without manual intervention.
+This loss-magnitude-based adjustment provides a smoother weighting signal than direct gradient-norm balancing in the tested shock-dominated cases.
+Table \ref{tab:comparison_summary} summarizes the failure rates and relative errors, confirming that UM-PINN is the most consistently convergent method among the compared methods across all benchmarks without manual intervention.